Gym Business Plan

 Medical researchers have said that exercise can improve mental ability in the elderly and prevent mental decline as exercise improves the body’s ability to pump blood and carry oxygen to the brain.

 A Gallup poll conducted on behalf of the BBC discovered that nearly 40% of the population never takes any exercise and the same amount of people believe they are overweight.
-In 2012 the Chief Medical Officer found that although people were living longer, they were also getting fatter.
+The Chief Medical Officer has found that although people were living longer, they were also getting fatter.
 According to the national audit report, 18 million working days are lost, directly or indirectly, to the detrimental effects of excess weight.

 KPMG have conducted the first financial benchmarking review of the private health and fitness sector.
 Here are some of their findings:

-- There has been a 25% increase in clubs between 2006 and 2012 and the sector is now reaching maturity.
+- There has been a 25% increase in clubs in the last five years and the sector is now reaching maturity.
 Certain cities and towns have reached or are nearing saturation supply.
 This increasing rivalry puts pressure on a club’s market share and operating profits.

 - Membership sales accounted for an average of 75% of revenue, with food and beverage being the second highest earner.